-- whether any litigation is brought against the Fund or its directors and officers; and - whether the Fund is able to receive any final determination with respect to the underlying liabilities.
+- · whether any litigation is brought against the Fund or its directors and officers; and - · whether the Fund is able to receive any final determination with respect to the underlying liabilities.

 To the extent that claims for which the Fund has set aside reserves pursuant to any of the Court Orders are resolved or satisfied at amounts less than such reserves, and assuming no need has arisen to establish additional reserves, the Fund would make additional distributions to stockholders of any portion of such reserves that the Board determines is no longer required because the relevant claim or contingency has been resolved or satisfied.
-However, there may be less funds available than currently anticipated for additional liquidating distributions to the Fund's stockholders will depend on and could be delayed or diminished due to many factors, including:
+However, there may be less funds available than currently anticipated for additional liquidating distributions to the Fund's stockholders.
+The precise amount and timing of any additional liquidating distributions to the Fund's stockholders will depend on and could be delayed or diminished due to many factors, including:

-- whether a claim is resolved for more than the amount of the reserve established for such claim pursuant to the Court Orders; - whether the Fund is unable to resolve claims with creditors or other third parties, including potential tax claims, or if such resolutions take longer than expected; - whether a creditor or other third party seeks an injunction against the making of additional distributions to stockholders on the basis that the amounts to be distributed are needed to satisfy the Fund's liabilities or other obligations to the extent not previously reserved for;
+- · whether a claim is resolved for more than the amount of the reserve established for such claim pursuant to the Court Orders; - whether the Fund is unable to resolve claims with creditors or other third parties, including potential tax claims, or if such resolutions take longer than expected; - whether a creditor or other third party seeks an injunction against the making of additional distributions to stockholders on the basis that the amounts to be distributed are needed to satisfy the Fund's liabilities or other obligations to the extent not previously reserved for;